 Our adherence to GMP guidelines guarantees ensures that our food grade plastics are subject to the highest quality assurance standards.
 Complete documentation, from the choice of raw material to the finished parts, allows full traceability and supports our customers in their own product control efforts.

-3A-Dairy is a voluntary organization that provides standards for the construction of milk, cheese, butter and ice cream processing equipment.
+3A-Dairy is a voluntary organization that provides standards of construction for milk, cheese, butter and ice cream processing equipment.

-The organization lays out the requirements for multiple-use, food safe plastic materials used in product contact surfaces in dairy production and processing equipment.
-The criteria for approval of plastic materials are specified in 3A standard #20.
-The criteria include cleanability, bacterial treatment, conditions for repeated use, and FDA compliance.
-Materials are to be tested for compliance by the material supplier.
+The organization covers the requirements of plastic materials for multiple-use as product contact surfaces in equipment for production, processing, and handling of milk and milk products.
+The criteria for approval of plastic materials are specified in 3A standard 20 latest revision, and include: cleanability, bacterial treatment, repeat use conditions, and FDA compliance.
+Materials are tested for compliance by the material supplier.
 Supporting documentation must be available as required by a food inspector.

-The NSF maintains numerous standards for plastics used in food contact applications.
-Two NSF standards which we frequently encounter, and with which many of our products are compliant, are:
+The NSF maintains numerous standards.
+Two standards which we frequently encounter and to which some of our products have been tested are:

 Very similar to NSF STD 51, although requires more direct support from the raw material supplier.

-Mitsubishi Chemical Advanced Materials manufactures a range of food grade and medical materials designed for use in Life Science applications.
+Mitsubishi Chemical Advanced Materials manufactures a range of materials designed for use in Life Science applications.
 This range is identified as Mitsubishi Chemical Advanced Materials LSG (Life Science Grade).
-To learn more, download Mitsubishi Chemical Advanced Materials Materials for Life Science Applications.